crazyjutt01/studio/README.md

 ## Core Features

-### 1. Authentication
+### 1. Secure Authentication (Login & Sign-Up)

-- **Simple & Secure Sign-In**: FinSafe uses Firebase's **Anonymous Authentication** to provide a seamless onboarding experience.
-The first time a user visits, an anonymous account is automatically created for them.
-- **Persistent Sessions**: User sessions are maintained across visits, so they can always return to their personal dashboard.
-- **Automatic Data Seeding**: Upon first sign-in, the database is automatically seeded with sample data (transactions, budgets, and goals) so users can immediately explore the app's features.
+-   **Why it's important**: Secure authentication is the foundation of a personalized financial app.
+It ensures that each user's sensitive financial data is kept private and accessible only to them.
+FinSafe offers both traditional email/password and convenient Google Sign-In options.
+-   **How to use it**:
+    -   **Sign-Up**: New users can visit the "Sign Up" page to create an account using their email and a password or by simply clicking the "Sign up with Google" button.
+This creates their secure user profile in the backend.
+    -   **Login**: Existing users can log in through the "Login" page using their credentials or Google account.
+-   **Onboarding**: Upon first sign-in, FinSafe creates a personal and secure space for the user in the database, ensuring all their future financial data is stored privately.

-### 2. Dashboard (`/dashboard`)
+### 2. The Dashboard (`/dashboard`)

-The central hub for your financial overview.
+-   **Why it's important**: The dashboard provides a "financial command center" where users can get a high-level overview of their financial health at a glance.
+It consolidates the most critical information into one place, making it easy to spot trends and stay informed.
+-   **How it works**:

-- **Monthly Overview Card**: Get a quick snapshot of your finances for the current month, including:
+    -   **Monthly Overview Card**: This card gives a snapshot of the current month's finances, including:
-    - **Total Income**: Based on the income set in the user's profile.
+        -   **Total Income**: Pulled from the user's profile settings.
-    - **Total Spending**: Sum of all transactions for the month.
+        -   **Total Spending**: A real-time sum of all transactions for the month.
-    - **Savings Rate**: The percentage of income saved.
+        -   **Savings Rate**: The percentage of income saved, a key indicator of financial health.
-    - **Net Flow**: The difference between income and spending.
+        -   **Net Flow**: The difference between income and spending, showing if the user is saving or overspending.
-    - **Spending Chart**: A bar chart visualizing spending across different categories (Food, Travel, etc.).
+        -   **Spending Chart**: A clear bar chart that visualizes spending across different categories (Food, Travel, etc.).
-- **Net Worth Card**: Tracks your overall financial position with a summary and an area chart showing the trend over time.
+    -   **Net Worth Card**: This card tracks the user's overall financial position.
+It calculates net worth by combining the user's "Current Assets" (from their profile) with the total amount saved in their goals.
+An area chart shows the net worth trend over time.
-- **Recent Transactions Card**: Displays a list of your most recent transactions.
-You can also quickly add a new transaction directly from this card.
+    -   **Recent Transactions Card**: This card lists the most recent transactions, providing a quick way to review spending.
+Users can also click the "Add Transaction" button to manually log a new expense directly from the dashboard.

 ### 3. SpendSpy (`/spend-spy`)

-Automate expense tracking with the power of AI.
+-   **Why it's important**: Expense tracking is often tedious.
+SpendSpy automates this process using AI, making it effortless to maintain accurate financial records.
+By simply taking a picture of a receipt, users can ensure their spending is accurately captured.
+-   **How to use it**:
+    1. Navigate to the **SpendSpy** page.

-- **Receipt Upload**: Drag and drop or browse to upload an image of a receipt.
+    2. Drag and drop an image of a receipt onto the upload area, or click to browse for the file.
-- **AI-Powered Extraction**: Uses a Genkit flow (`recordExpense`) that sends the receipt image to a Gemini model.
-The model analyzes the image and extracts key details:
+    3. The `recordExpense` Genkit flow sends the image to an AI model, which extracts the merchant name, date, total amount, and category.
-    - Merchant Name
-    - Transaction Date
-    - Total Amount
-    - Expense Category
-- **Automatic Record Creation**: Once the details are extracted, a new transaction is automatically created and saved to your Firestore database.
+    4. The extracted details are used to automatically create a new transaction record, which is saved to Firestore and immediately reflected in the "Recent Transactions" list.

 ### 4. BudgetBot (`/budget-bot`)

-Tools and AI-driven advice for smart budgeting.
+-   **Why it's important**: Budgeting is key to financial control.
+BudgetBot goes beyond simple tracking by providing AI-driven advice.
+It helps users create realistic budgets that align with their income, spending habits, and long-term goals.
+-   **How it works**:

-- **Budgets Card**: Create, view, and track your budgets.
-A progress bar for each budget shows how much you've spent against your limit.
+    -   **Budgets Card**: Users can create and monitor their budgets.
+For each budget, a progress bar shows how much has been spent against the limit.
-- **BudgetBot AI Tips**: By clicking "Get My Tips", you trigger a Genkit flow (`getPersonalizedTips`).
-This flow analyzes your income, spending habits, and savings goals to generate a list of personalized, actionable financial tips.
+    -   **BudgetBot AI**: By clicking **"Generate My Budget"**, the user triggers the `getPersonalizedBudget` Genkit flow.
+This AI analyzes the user's income, assets, recent transactions, and savings goals to generate a recommended monthly budget broken down by category.
+This provides a concrete, personalized spending plan to help the user stay on track.

 ### 5. GoalGuru (`/goal-guru`)

-Stay on track with your long-term financial objectives.
+-   **Why it's important**: Financial goals can feel distant and hard to reach.
+GoalGuru makes goals tangible by visualizing progress and providing AI-powered motivation and advice, helping users stay focused on their long-term objectives.
+-   **How it works**:

-- **Savings Goals Card**: Add and monitor your savings goals (e.g., "Vacation Fund", "New Car").
+    -   **Savings Goals Card**: Users can add, view, and track their savings goals (e.g., "Vacation Fund," "New Car").
+Each goal displays the target amount, current amount saved, and a progress bar.
-- **Progress Tracking**: For each goal, you can see:
-    - The target amount.
-    - The current amount saved.
-    - A progress bar visualizing how close you are to achieving the goal.
-    - The time remaining until your deadline.
+    -   **GoalGuru AI**: By clicking **"Get Goal-Hacking Tips"**, the user triggers the `getGoalAdvice` Genkit flow.
+The AI analyzes the user's financial data and generates a list of personalized, actionable tips designed to help them cut costs and accelerate their savings.

 ### 6. AdvisorAI (Floating Chat & `/advisor-ai`)

-Your on-demand AI financial advisor, accessible from anywhere in the app.
+-   **Why it's important**: Financial questions can arise at any time.
+AdvisorAI acts as an on-demand financial expert, accessible from anywhere in the app.
+It provides instant, context-aware answers based on the user's live financial data.

-- **Conversational Interface**: Ask questions about your finances in plain English.
-- **Context-Aware Responses**: AdvisorAI uses a Genkit flow (`advisorAIWeeklySummary`) that has access to your live financial data (transactions, budgets, savings goals) from Firestore.
+-   **How to use it**:
+    -   Click the floating chat button in the bottom-right corner of any page or navigate to the dedicated **AdvisorAI** page.
-- **Personalized Insights**: Ask questions like "How much did I spend on food last week?" or "Am I on track to meet my savings goals?" to get instant, data-driven answers and advice.
+    -   Ask questions in plain English, such as "How much did I spend on food last week?" or "Am I on track to meet my savings goals?"
-- **Floating Chat**: The chat interface can be opened from a floating button on any page, providing immediate access to AI assistance.
+    -   The `advisorAIWeeklySummary` Genkit flow accesses the user's live transactions, budgets, and goals from Firestore to provide an instant, data-driven answer.

 ### 7. Crisis Guardian (`/crisis-guardian`)

-A placeholder for future features designed to provide support during financial hardship.
-This feature is currently under development.
+-   **Why it's important**: Financial emergencies can be stressful.
+Crisis Guardian acts as an AI-powered safety net, helping users identify signs of financial distress and providing a calm, actionable plan to get back on track.
+-   **How it works**:
+    -   On the **Crisis Guardian** page, the user can click **"Analyze for Financial Stress"**.
+    -   The `getCrisisSupport` Genkit flow analyzes recent transactions for anomalies (like a sudden large expense or consistent overspending).
+    -   If a stress event is detected, the AI responds with an empathetic message and a step-by-step recovery plan, which might include suggestions like temporarily pausing a savings goal or adjusting a budget.
+    -   Users can also add **Emergency Contacts** on this page for easy access in times of need.

+### 8. User Profile & Settings (`/settings`)

+-   **Why it's important**: Personalization is key.
+The settings page gives users control over the data that powers the app's insights, such as their income and assets.
+-   **How to use it**:
+    -   Navigate to the **Settings** page via the user menu in the header.
+    -   Here, users can view and update their first name, last name, monthly income, and total assets.
+    -   Changes are saved directly to their user document in Firestore, ensuring all AI-driven advice and calculations across the app are always based on the most up-to-date information.